-- Save as disclosed above, none of the Directors have any family relationship with any Director of the Company. - 2.
-Conflict of Interest
+Save as disclosed above, none of the Directors have any family relationship with any Director of the Company.

+2. Conflict of Interest

-None of the Directors of the Company have any conflict of interest with the Group save as the President, Tan Sri Dr Chen Lip Keong, by virtue of his interest in privately owned companies and in Petaling Tin Berhad where some of their subsidiaries are also involved in property development.
+None of the Directors of the Company have any conflict of interest with the Group save for Tan Sri Dr Chen Lip Keong by virtue of his interest in privately owned companies and in Petaling Tin Berhad where some of their subsidiaries are also involved in property development, and Mr Chen Yiy Fon, by virtue of his position as Chief Executive Officer of Karambunai Corp Bhd and Petaling Tin Berhad.